griffbr/ODMS/README.md

 ## Using ODMS

 __Run__ ``./demo/demo_datagen.py`` to generate random ODMS data to train your model. <br />
 Example training data configurations are provided in the ``./config/`` folder.
-Has the option to save a static dataset as well. <br />
+Has the option to save a static dataset. <br />
 [native Python, has scipy dependency]

 __Run__ ``./demo/demo_dataset_eval.py`` to evaluate your model on the ODMS validation and test sets. <br />